pvss2A3/blog-platform/README.md

 ### Troubleshooting
 - **Terraform Errors:** Check AWS credentials and permissions.
-- **SSH Fails:** Ensure "app_sg" allows port 22 from your IP and the key pair matches.
+- **SSH Fails:** Ensure "app_sg" allows port 22 from your IP and that the key pair matches.
 - **Empty Reply:** Run node "server.js" in foreground on EC2 to see logs.
 - **Blank Page:** Check browser console (F12) for frontend errors.